What are moles?

 Avoid prolonged outdoor activity in the highest sun exposure hours, from 10 a.m. to 2 p.m.

-Dr. Naomi Brooks frequently works with patients to diagnose, treat, and remove various kinds of moles at her Boise-based practice.
+Dr. Naomi Brooks and Sammy frequently work with patients to diagnose, treat, and remove various kinds of moles at her Boise-based practice.
 If you would like to receive a professional skin examination or schedule mole removal, request an appointment online or by phone at (208) 888-0660.